appscode-cloud/docs/docs/platform/api/cluster-management-v2/_index.md

   a cluster.
 - **Kubernetes version upgrades** — inspect upgradeable versions and trigger CAPI cluster upgrades.
-- **Gateway configurations** — list gateway configs and update them to the current ACE chart version.
+- **Gateway configurations** — list gateway configs and update them to the current KubeDB Platform chart version.
 - **vcluster support** — create or import virtual clusters on a host cluster.
 - **Inbox subscriptions** — subscribe the current user to cluster-, namespace-, or